Image Slider

 On the day of the tea ceremony, the host makes sure the room is clean, a fresh seasonal flower arrangement is displayed, and the tools are properly laid out.

 Meanwhile, the guests also prepare themselves spiritually, washing their hands outside the tea ceremony room in a symbolic gesture of purification.
+They will also remove their shoes before entering the ceremony room.

-Step 3 — Receiving the Guests
+Step 3 — Receiving the guests

-Step 4 — Purification of the Tools
+Step 4 — Purification of the tools

 At the beginning of the tea ceremony, the host will begin the ritual purification of the tea ceremony utensils, cleansing them one by one using the fukusa (silk cloth).